zxc916684603/ecs/intl.en-US/Network/Elastic Network Interfaces/Assign a secondary private IP address.md

 ## What to do next {#section_aqz_tlm_ggb .section}

 If you no longer require the current number of secondary private IP addresses, you can revoke one or more of them from the target ENI.
-For more information, see [Revoke multiple secondary private IP addresses](reseller.en-US/Network/Elastic Network Interfaces/Revoke multiple secondary private IP addresses.md#).
+For more information, see [Revoke a secondary private IP address](reseller.en-US/Network/Elastic Network Interfaces/Revoke a secondary private IP address.md#).